MissingDeadlines/iolite/iolite_docs/engine/components.rst

 Script
 ------

-This component can be used to add Lua scripts to the world.
+This component can be used to add scripts to the world.

 Tag
 ---

 Can be used to add tags to entities.
-Entities can then be looked up based on the tags via the scripting interface.
+Tags are useful for quickly looking up entities in the world via the APIs.

 Text
 ----